 And then there is the freedom.
 Anyone who has worked for a corporation, or for someone else, knows your day is not, in any part, your own.
 You have hired your time, your life-force energy, out to someone else.
 You are utilizing your skills for someone else’s benefit.
 In essence, they are leveraging you to make their company money.

-With a soap business, a product (in this case soap) is made from seemingly unrelated items into something that had not existed before, with an individual creative difference.
+With a soap business, the product (in this case soap) is made from seemingly unrelated items into something that has not existed before, with an individual creative difference.
 That, alone, eliminates competition.
 No two soaps are ever the same.
+They are made by hand.
+Don't believe the corps that have sold us a false bill of good, claiming that handmade is inferior.

 So, I’ve learned that soapers are some of the most innovative, clever, resourceful and resilient group of people I’ve yet to meet and I’m proud to be apart of this community.